-Specialists in neurology, neuro-oncology, medical genetics, neurosurgery, ophthalmology, neuro-otology, plastic surgery, cardiology, learning disabilities, and rehabilitative services work together to address the multiple complications and complex management challenges that can accompany this condition.
+Specialists in oncology, neurology, medical genetics, neurosurgery, ophthalmology, otolaryngology, and learning disabilities, work together to address the multiple complications and complex management challenges that can accompany this condition.
 Our experienced professionals use state-of-the-art equipment and are at the forefront in research and testing of promising new therapies.
-The multidisciplinary Duke Neurofibromatosis Clinic offers comprehensive diagnosis, treatment and support for patients with neurofibromatosis and their families.
+The Duke Comprehensive Neurofibromatosis Clinic offers diagnosis, treatment and support for patients with neurofibromatosis and their families.

 What is neurofibromatosis?

 Neurofibromatosis (NF) represents a genetic disorder of the nervous system, primarily affecting the development and growth of neural cell tissues.
 As a result of this disorder, tumors can grow on nerves.
 Such tumors result in skin changes and bone deformities.
-The neurofibromatosis consist of three clinical types:
+The term "neurofibromatosis" relates to three distinct conditions:

 NF1.
 Because symptoms and rate of development vary greatly with NF1, treatment must be highly individualized.
 At Duke, an experienced team takes a multidisciplinary approach to the care of each patient.
 Neurofibromatosis is usually diagnosed based on several conditions, including evidence of at least two of the following:

 - optic glioma